With bubs in tow, we head for ‘cuti-cuti Malaysia’ and last week saw us exploring gastronomic capital of the north, Penang

 The building itself was commissioned and built in 1906 as a residence for a tycoon named Yeo Wee Gark.
 It was designed by an architect named David Nathaniel, and was only converted into a hotel after the Second World War.
 During the Japanese Occupation of Penang, the building was used as their administrative centre.
 The grounds are atypical of a tycoon’s place of dwelling, housing the main residence and an annex for the servants’ quarters.

 Located on George Town’s World Heritage Zone, The Edison is close to a lot of great food places.
-We had to call up our foodie blogger friend who pointed out to us that we were near Dato Keramat Road (Ah Leng’s Char Kwey Teow (CKT)), also Lebuh Carnavon (Tiger CKT, Guangzhou Cake House, Orchien) and Lorong Susu for great Penang hawker food.
+We were near Dato Keramat Road (Ah Leng’s Char Kwey Teow (CKT)), also Lebuh Carnavon (Tiger CKT, Guangzhou Cake House, Orchien) and Lorong Susu for great Penang hawker food.
 Most of these places are 15 minutes’ walk or 5-6 minutes by car, and close to plenty of attractions.

 Also Padang brown (famed for Popiah, Cendol) 8 minutes by car, and Cecil Street Market (Duck Blood Kwey Teow Soup), 15 min by car.. wow the eating just ever stops in Penang, now does it?

 The Edison is also walking distance to Chowrasta.
 Chowrasta Market is probably the most popular spot to get local titbits such as preserved nutmeg – my MIL sent us on a mission to buy a variety for her, back in KL 😛 There’s also a wet market selling meat and vegetables, coffee shops and hawkers just outside the market – a great place for Penang’s most famous breakfast offerings such as Kuih Kak (Fried carrot cake), Penang-style chee cheong fun, and Kwey Teow Teng (Rice Noodle Soup).